sofathitesh/doconce/doc/demos/manual/manual.sphinx.rst

-If you have LaTeX mathematics written in Doconce, it is fairly easy to generate PNG images of all mathematical formulas and equations for use with PowerPoint or OpenOffice documents.
+If you have LaTeX mathematics written in Doconce, it is fairly easy to generate PNG images of all mathematical formulas and equations for use with PowerPoint or OpenOffice presentations.

  1. Make a Sphinx version of the Doconce file.